daleao/sdv/Professions/README.md

 ### Limit Breaks

-In addition to Prestige Progression, mastery over the Combat skill also unlocks a unique [Limit Break](https://tvtropes.org/pmwiki/pmwiki.php/Main/LimitBreak) for each profession; a powerful ability that must be charged by performing certain actions during combat.
-You can track the current charge by the HUD bar labeled "L".
+In addition to Prestige Progression, mastery over the Combat skill may optionally unlock a [Limit Break](https://tvtropes.org/pmwiki/pmwiki.php/Main/LimitBreak); a powerful ability that must be charged by performing certain actions during combat.
+Each combat profession has its own unique Limit Break, from which you will be prompted to choose **one** upon claiming your Mastery.
+You may only choose Limit Breaks from among the professions you have already acquired.
+In case you are eligible for more than 1, you will be able to change your selection, also at the Statue of Transcendance, for free (although a cost can be configured).

-Note that, though all combat professions can be acquired via skill reset, only one Limit Break can be registered at any time.
-Visit the Statue of Transcendence to select or change your Limit Break.

-The four Limit Breaks are:
+During combat you can track the current Limit charge by the HUD bar labeled "L".
+Once it is full, press **and hold** the Mod Key (default LeftShift) to activate it.
+Alternatively, you may configure a separate Limit Break Key to activate by a simple press.

 <ul>